Astronomy in Arizona

 Individual arrivals at the Arizona Inn in Tucson.
 Join fellow travelers and Smithsonian Expert David Aguilar for a welcome reception, opening remarks, and dinner.
 (R, D)

 Spend a day at Kitt Peak National Observatory located 60 miles southwest of Tucson in the Schuk Toak District on the Tohono O'odham Reservation.
 Kitt Peak has the world’s largest collection of optical telescopes.
 Visit the McMath Pierce Solar Telescope, the largest in the world, the 2.1 meter scope, and the Mayall 4-meter scope.
-Return to the hotel to relax before a presentation by David Aguilar on Cosmic Time Machines.
+Return to the hotel to relax before a presentation by David Aguilar.
 Enjoy a sumptuous buffet dinner after the lecture.
 (L, D)

 Enjoy your morning at leisure at the hotel.
-Our morning lecture series by David Aguilar includes The 40-minute Universe and The Outer Limits and Beyond.
+Our morning lecture series by David Aguilar.
 Late this afternoon depart for Dragoon, Arizona and the Triangle T Ranch for a Southwest inspired barbecue.
 Continue on to the San Pedro Valley Observatory in Benson, Arizona.
 Take a look into the dark skies of Southern Arizona through 20” scopes and smaller telescopes set up throughout the inn.
 (L, D)

 Individual departures from hotel.